Tertiary Access Payment

 In 2021, a $5000 payment will be available to school-leavers from regional or remote areas who move away from home to take up full-time, higher-level tertiary education.
 This is known as the Tertiary Access Payment (TAP).

-The TAP is funding by the Government and aims to help students with various higher education costs.
+The TAP is funded by the Government and aims to help students with various higher education costs.

 You are eligible if you meet all of the following criteria.